Moving to Manzanillo, Mexico

 - What is life like as an expat in your area?

-- What advice to expats in Manzanillo have about housing?
+- What do expats in Manzanillo appreciate most about the local culture?

 - What are medical services in Manzanillo like?